derrick-chong/derrick-chong/README.md

 I fell in love with understanding how things interact with one another.
 Some scientists call this study "ecology".

-I started out in [Dr. Juli Carrillo's lab](https://lfs-carrillo.sites.olt.ubc.ca/) to understand how certain agriculture pests interact with plants.
+I started out in [Dr. Juli Carrillo's lab](https://lfs-carrillo.sites.olt.ubc.ca/) in the summer of 2017 to understand how certain agriculture pests interact with plants.

-Then I followed my love for plants to [Dr. Cara Haney's lab](https://haneylab.msl.ubc.ca/) where I worked on the plant microbiome.
+Then I followed my love for plants to [Dr. Cara Haney's lab](https://haneylab.msl.ubc.ca/) where I worked on the plant microbiome in 2018.
 Here, I discovered a love for microbiome research.

-My particular interest in skin flew me all the way to New England in [Dr. Julia Oh's lab](https://www.jax.org/research-and-faculty/research-labs/the-oh-lab) at the [Jackson Laboratory for Genomic Medicine](https://www.jax.org/) in Connecticut.
+In May 2019, my particular interest in skin and passion for the microbiome flew me all the way to New England in [Dr. Julia Oh's lab](https://www.jax.org/research-and-faculty/research-labs/the-oh-lab) at the [Jackson Laboratory for Genomic Medicine](https://www.jax.org/) in Connecticut.

-Sticking with the health sciences, I will return to UBC in September and join [Dr. Carolina Tropini's lab](http://tropini.microbiology.ubc.ca) to work on the gut microbiome.
+Finally, sticking with the health sciences and still holding onto the microbiome tightly, I will return to UBC in September and join [Dr. Carolina Tropini's lab](http://tropini.microbiology.ubc.ca) to work on the gut microbiome.